micheledinelli/aculei-ai/notebooks/README.md

 1. **[metadata.ipynb](metadata.ipynb)**

-> This notebook sets up the dataframe reading the images folder and extracting the metadata from them.
+> This notebook sets up the dataframe reading the images folder and extraxcts the metadata from them.
 It creates [metadata.csv](../datasets/metadata.csv) at the end of the execution.

 2. **[ocr.ipynb](ocr.ipynb)**